Former Aussie Coach Lehmann Expresses Delight At Yorkshire Return - UrduPoint

 Former Aussie Coach Lehmann Expresses Delight At Yorkshire Return

-London, (UrduPoint / Pakistan Point News - APP - 20th Aug, 2019 ) :Darren Lehmann, who stood down as Australia coach in the wake of Yep... i don't like watching so that's why I try to stay at bat for as long as possible the ball-tampering scandal, is to take charge of the Leeds-based team in next year's inaugural The Hundred tournament.
+London, (UrduPoint / Pakistan Point News - APP - 20th Aug, 2019 ) :Darren Lehmann, who stood down as Australia coach in the wake of the ball-tampering scandal, is to take charge of the Leeds-based team in next year's inaugural The Hundred tournament.

 The 49-year-old -- who was cleared of involvement in the scandal which resulted in Steve Smith, David Warner and Cameron Bancroft being banned -- told Press Association Sport he was delighted to be returning to Yorkshire.